 - Add any websites, webpages, and applications to the list using plus icons at the bottom.
 You’re done!

-The beauty of Focus is that it doesn’t enforce the focus mode all the time - it works in sessions, which is perfect for sharing the same computer with your kids.
+The beauty of Focus is that it doesn’t enforce its focus mode all the time — it works in sessions, which is perfect for sharing the same computer.
 So when your kids are asking for some playtime, you can just click on the app’s icon and select “Focus for 25 minutes” or “Custom focus...” to set the period of time during which blocking websites will be enforced.

 To prevent your kids from changing settings, just go to Preferences again and, in the General tab, check the “Hardcore mode.”
 For extra safety, you can also turn on the “Password mode.”

 What if your kids have their own computer?
 Not a problem.
 In the Preferences window, you can choose Schedule and set the limits you desire.

 Another major advantage of Focus over Screen Time is that it works not only for your kids but for you too.
 Don’t you sometimes wish you could block websites on Mac?
 Turn off YouTube, eliminate Facebook, stay away from Reddit — Focus makes it easy.

 Just follow the same instructions as you would for your kid: block websites and apps, set up a schedule that mirrors your work hours, and lock preferences during sessions to minimize temptation.